 - 1 TBS canola oil

-- 1 fat clove of garlic, peeled and crushed
+- 1 fat clove of garlic peeled and crushed

-- 2 large onions, peeled and thinly sliced
+- 2 large onions peeled and thinly sliced

-- 4 cups of canned plum tomatoes in tomato juice, undrained
+- 4 cups of canned plum tomatoes in tomato juice undrained

 - 1 tsp Worcestershire Sauce

-- A splash of hot sauce (optional)
+- A splash of hot sauce optional

 - Keep doing this on both sides of the pieces of steak until no more flour can be absorbed.
 This is what makes the meat meltingly tender.

 - Melt the butter and canola oil together in a large deep skillet.
 Brown the pounded and floured pieces of steak in the hot fat on both sides, working in batches until all of the meat is browned, and removing to a plate as it is done.

 - Add the garlic and cook for about 30 seconds then pour in the tomatoes, along with their juices, and the Worcestershire sauce.
 I like to break the tomatoes up roughly with my hands.

 - Season to taste with salt and pepper, and hot sauce if desired.
-Return the steak to the pan, submerging it in the tomato sauce.
+Return the beef steak to the pan, submerging it in the tomato sauce.